-This site's CSS takes 2796 bytes.
+This site's CSS size is 5.2Kb.
 This, however, does not include the following dependencies:

 The minimal CSS is heavily inspired by 58 bytes of css to look great nearly everywhere.

-The site is generated from a set of Markdown files using a Go pre-processor, which mainly converts the Markdown to HTML and gathers some metadata (such as picking the backlinks for each page).
+The site is generated from a set of Markdown files using a Python pre-processor, which mainly performs the following tasks:

 The site is searchable from here.